CBM is used to precede any curved step.

 Another factor is the Partner Gap and Partner Offset

-Even without math (yet), the moment the Leader turns their torso 45° before the Follower has committed weight backward, the resulting frame sends the Follower off-course.
+Even without math (yet), the moment the Leader turns their frame 45° before the Follower has committed weight backward, the resulting frame sends the Follower off-course.
 The rotational vector overrides their stable backward path — and biomechanically, they either resist the frame or get flung into an off-axis step.
 The Leader will synchronize with Followers new position and now they are heading in a different direction than Leader had intended.

 As we proved in the Curved Travel, there are no curved steps.
 All steps are linear, they are in a straight line and are vectors.
 Don't panic about that word as it really is your friend.